0x9900/FT8Commander/README.md

 QSO.

 ## Usage:
+  1. Install the **DXEntity** package `pip install DXEntity`

-  1. Start WSJT-X
+  2. Start WSJT-X
-  2. Go to the directory FT8Commander
+  3. Go to the directory FT8Commander
-  3. Copy the `ft8ctrl.yaml.sample` into `ft8ctrl.yaml`
+  4. Copy the `ft8ctrl.yaml.sample` into `ft8ctrl.yaml`
-  4. Edit to the configuration file and enter your information 5, Start the python program `./ft8ctrl.py`
+  5. Edit to the configuration file and enter your information 6, Start the python program `./ft8ctrl.py`
-  6. Watch WSJT-X making contacts.
+  7. Watch WSJT-X making contacts.

 > This program runs on MacOS and Linux.